Unidocs1/sphinx_repo_manager/tools/README.md

 ## repo_cleaner.py

-Somewhat deprecated in favor of the more-minimal `mass-repo-cmds.ps1`, initially used to mass normalize every cloned repo, but can be repurposed to do similar things.
+Somewhat deprecated in favor of the more-minimal `mass-repo-cmds.ps1`, initially used to mass normalize every cloned repo and replace %PLACEHOLDERS%, but can be repurposed to do similar things.
 Repurpose this script to do more-complex things, even if the files are not yet normalized.

 ## Deprecated/ dir